Table of Contents

 This broad target audience helps your business maintain steady sales and grow faster.

-Starting a building materials trading company is straightforward, either through the Department of Economic Development (DED) or in a free zone.
+Starting a building materials trading company is straightforward, either through the Dubai Department of Economy and Tourism (DET) or in a free zone.
 You can now enjoy:

 If you want complete control over your business and additional benefits, free zones like JAFZA, IFZA, or RAKEZ are ideal.
 These zones offer: